Mississippi River bridge lit up at night

 After spending a little time at the museum, we headed back downtown towards our second house tour of the day, at the recommendation of he manager at Linden:

 Stanton Hall, c.
 1859

 Built in Greek Revival style and occupying an entire city block, Stanton Hall was completed by cotton merchant Frederick Stanton in 1859.
 Originally called Belfast, the house cost $83,000 to construct – and that was before furnishing the interior.
 The house’s most distinctive features are its massive mirrors, imported from France, as well as its extensive use of marble throughout the home.
 Stanton died only a few months after the house was completed, though the Stanton family lived here until 1894.
 For a short time thereafter, it housed the Stanton College for Young Ladies, but eventually fell into disuse and disrepair.
 The Pilgrimage Garden Club purchased the house in 1938 and restored it, and currently offers tours of the house daily every half hour from 9-4; tickets are $15.
-Of special note: General Douglas MacArthur stayed in the home in the mid-1950s while touring Mississippi, after being fired by President Truman.
+Of special note: General Douglas MacArthur stayed here in the mid-1950s while touring Mississippi, after President Truman fired him.